Blog

 How does GDPR protect individual privacy?

-Article 25 of GDPR relates to “Privacy by design.”
+Article 25 of GDPR relates to “Data protection by design and by default.”
 The term implies considering data privacy while designing or developing the technology.
 It requires the controller to implement appropriate technical and organizational safeguards to ensure data minimization, such as encryption, authentication, and pseudonymization.
 These measures can be certified to demonstrate compliance.

 How Noosa.io became GDPR compliant in 14 sessions with Sprinto